 My training and accolades : )

-I received my training with Newfield Network, a certified executive coaching program and with 1000+ hours of coaching under my belt am recognized as a Professional Certified Coach by the International Coaching Federation.
+I received coach training with Newfield Network, a certified executive coaching program and with 1000+ hours of coaching under my belt am recognized as a Professional Certified Coach by the International Coaching Federation.
 A bonus is that I am also trained as a social psychologist, with a doctorate degree from the University of Vermont.
 This allows me to use my understanding of interpersonal behavior and group dynamics to add value to the coaching experience.
 One fun gig was coaching business students at the McDonough School of Business at Georgetown University and I loved being part of the faculty of CCPE at Georgetown University teaching juicy courses like Difficult Conversations: Discussing What Matters Most.

 In 2009 The Washington Post recognized me as one of twenty successful professionals in Washington, D.C. and asked to be a regular contributor to an online series on success.